Energy and Telecommunications: Affordable, Dependable, Sustainable

 See Minnesota Energy Prices by Type of Businesses

-- Minnesota ranked ninth among all states on Site Selection’s 2017 Sustainability ranking.
+- Minnesota ranked seventh among all states on Site Selection’s 2019 Sustainability ranking.
 This index balances a number of factors comprising clean tech and green industry activity and potential, energy awareness, the built environment, redevelopment of polluted sites, policy, and human well-being and quality of life.

-- Minnesota is one of the top states in wind energy, according to the American Wind Energy Association, ranking seventh nationwide in wind installed capacity.
+- Minnesota is one of the top states in wind energy, according to the American Wind Energy Association, ranking seventh nationwide in wind installed capacity (3,845 MW).
 Eighteen percent of the energy produced in Minnesota is generated by wind, enough to power 1,091,000 homes.

 - As far as new solar energy PV installations, Minnesota ranked eighth in 2018, according to the Solar Energy Industries Association.

 - The state ranks fourth in ethanol production capacity – with 1.3 billion gallons in 2018 – and fourth in operating production, according to the Renewable Fuels Association.

 The Minnesota Department of Commerce also offers information and assistance about clean energy technologies.
 Contact the Energy Information Center for more information: Department of Commerce